sguzman/the-quantum-ad-list/README.md

 It is specifically designed for **hosts** file, but can also be used with ad-blockers with the ad-blocker "optimized" variant.

 #### Why?
+Hm, good question.
+Pass-

-This list has some domains that others don't have!
+Well, this list has some domains that others don't have!

 #### Is it safe?
 It is completely safe.